Skip to main content

-Being elected as a board member for your homeowners’ association (HOA) shows that residents trust you will represent their best interests.
+While most boards are constructed of upstanding leaders, there may occasionally be one HOA board member who abuses their power.
+Being elected as a board member for your homeowners’ association (HOA) shows that residents trust you to represent their best interests.
 In fact, HOA board members have a legal responsibility to act in good faith on behalf of their fellow homeowners.
 This ensures the association is protected from HOA board misconduct or misuse of resources.

 If your board wants to maintain fairness, promote harmony, and fulfill its duties to help the HOA achieve its goals, read on.
 In this article, we share how to serve constituents equally and prevent HOA board member abuse of power.